Plutonium-Mcpe/promise/README.md

 will be the resolution value of the triggering item.

 The returned promise will only reject if *all* items in `$promisesOrValues` are rejected.
-The rejection value will be a `React\Promise\Exception\CompositeException` which holds all rejection reasons.
+The rejection value will be a `Plutonium\Promise\Exception\CompositeException` which holds all rejection reasons.
 The rejection reasons can be obtained with `CompositeException::getThrowables()`.

-The returned promise will also reject with a `React\Promise\Exception\LengthException` if `$promisesOrValues` contains 0 items.
+The returned promise will also reject with a `Plutonium\Promise\Exception\LengthException` if `$promisesOrValues` contains 0 items.

 Examples